Securing Flussonic

 If you already have an SSL certificate for Flussonic issued by a third-party provider or generated by yourself, you can upload it from your computer to the server through the Flussonic's web interface.

-First, specify the port for HTTPS.
-Open the UI and go to Config -> TLS-tunneled protocols and enter the port, for example, 443.
+1. First, specify the port for HTTPS.
+Open the UI and go to Config -> Settings -> Listeners and enter the port for HTTPS, for example, 443.

-Then find and click Upload certificates, choosing the certificate and the key files.
+2. Then go to the TLS-tunneled protocols and click Upload certificates, choosing the certificate and the key files.
 Also the CA-certificate may be uploaded.

 To remove the uploaded files related to a certificate, click a recycle bin icon in Config -> TLS-tunneled protocols next to the file list.